Short lists with short programs in short time: The upper bounds

-From this lemma and Theorem~\ref{th7} we obtain a computable graph with on-line matching with overhead $O(\log n)$, degree $O(|x|^2)$ and $L=\zo^*$ We now need to replace the $O(\log n)$ overhead by $O(1)$.
-Recall the $O(\log n)$ appeared from the prefix code of $n$ added to hash values.
-To get rid of it we need a computable graph $F_k$ in place of previously used $G_{n.k}$ with the same parameters but with $L=\zo^{>k}$, and not $L=\zo^n$.
-Such a graph is constructed in the following
+From lemma~\ref{l:onlineMatching} and Theorem~\ref{th7} we obtain a computable graph with on-line matching with overhead $\bigO{\log |x|}$, degree $\bigO{|x|^2}$ and $L=\zo^*$.
+We now need to replace the $\bigO{\log |x|}$ overhead by $\bigO{1}$.
+Recall that the $\bigO{\log |x|}$ appeared from the prefix code of $|x|$ added to the hash values.
+To get rid of it we need a computable graph $F_k$ in place of the previously used $G_{n,k}$ with the same parameters but with $L=\zo^{\geq k}$, and not $L=\zo^n$.
+Such a graph is constructed in the following lemma.

-\begin{lemma} For every $k$ there is a computable bipartite graph $F_{k}$ with $L=\zo^{\ge k}$, $R=\zo^{k+3}$ that is a $(2^k,2^k)$-expander and the degree of every left node $x$ is $O(|x|)$. \end{lemma}
+\begin{lemma} For every $k$ there is a computable bipartite graph $F_{k}$ with $L=\zo^{\ge k+3}$, $R=\zo^{k+12}$ that is a $(2^k,2^k)$-expander and the degree of every left node $x$ is $|x|/4$. \end{lemma}

-\begin{proof} \marginpar{Reorganized the proof a bit.} We first build such a graph with left nodes being all strings of length between $k$ and $K=2^{k+3}$.
-This is again done by probabilistic method: we choose $|x| + 3$ neighbors of every node $x$ independently.
+\begin{proof} We first build such a graph with left nodes being all strings of length between $k+3$ and $K=2^{k+2}$.
+This is again done by the probabilistic method: we choose $|x|/4$ neighbors of every node $x$ independently.
 Let $L_i$ stand for all left nodes of length $i$.
-For any $i \in k, \dots, K$, the probability that all elements of a fixed $L' \subset L_i$ are mapped to a fixed set of size at most $2^k-1$ at the right is at most $\left(\frac{1}{2^3}\right)^{(i + 3)|L'|}$.
-The probability that some $t_i$ elements in $L_i$ are mapped into a fixed set of $2^k-1$ elements at the right is bounded by
+For any $i \in k+3, \dots, K$, the probability that all elements of a fixed $L' \subset L_i$ are mapped to a fixed set of size at most $2^k-1$ at the right is at most $\left(\frac{1}{2^{12}}\right)^{i|L'|/4}$.
+The probability that some $t_i$ elements in $L_i$ are mapped into a fixed set of $2^k-1$ elements at the right is at most